Creating a package

 gh repo create tinycld/my-feature --public --source=. --push

-If you declined the link prompt, or want to link later, bring the package into a workspace yourself:
+If you declined the link prompt, or want to link later, run @tinycld/bootstrap in assemble-only mode from the workspace root to make sure the tinycld shell is present, then install:

 cd ~/code/tinycld

-npx @tinycld/bootstrap@latest --tooling # ensures app + core are present
+npx @tinycld/bootstrap@latest --assemble-only # ensures the tinycld shell is present

-npm run checks (from app/) runs the workspace lint + typecheck with your package present.
+pnpm run checks (from tinycld/) runs the ecosystem-wide Biome pass and the app’s typecheck.
 If it’s green, your scaffolded package is ready to develop in.
-Run a single member’s checks with npx tinycld-pkg check from the member directory.
+Run a single member’s typecheck + unit tests with pnpm exec tinycld-pkg check from the member directory.

 Then start the app: